-We are a mens' association in Halifax, Nova Scotia.
+We are a men's association in Halifax, Nova Scotia.
 We celebrate the life and works of Robert Burns and promote Scottish heritage.

 Our organization is based on the Tarbolton Bachelors' Club founded by Burns.
 Like the original club, we seek to be “a diversion for the weary man worn down by necessary labours of life”.

-Our Burns Supper is a highlight of our social year.
+We have a choir which is welcomed at numerous venues in town.
+Our members perform other work for good causes.
+Our Burns Supper is the highlight of our social year.
 It is highly regarded for its good times and top speakers.